mchaudhry05/homebase-check/README.md

 # About check

 check is a web application that lets you track the growth of your portfolio.
-The user can input the stocks they own and look at the diveristy of their portfolio at a glance.
+The user can input the stocks they own and look at the diversity of their portfolio at a glance.
 They can also see the growth of each individual stock as well as the whole portfolio.
 The project is live [here.](https://check-fintech.web.app/)

 # The homebase factor